pmrv/cellhack-clone/README.md

 Your cell has the following actions at its disposal
-* nothing; it simply waits, fall-back if e.g. your function fails to return after a given time (_not yet implemented_) or returns an invalid move
+* nothing; it simply waits, fall-back if e.g. your function fails to return after a given time or returns an invalid move
 * die; well, duh
 * rest; restores some of it energy.
 The current formula is `r = max (7 - 2 * n, 1)`, where `r` is the return energy and `n` is the number of